petrzivny/symfony-react-skeleton/README.md

 2. Symfony framework as a backed REST api
     - [x] Xdebug setup to debug both html requests and CLI commands
     - [x] Phpstan in a very strict level
+    - [x] PHP_CodeSniffer in a very strict level (lots of rules are my personal "taste", feel free to change/remove them)
     - [x] Roave/SecurityAdvisories to prevent using dependencies with known security vulnerabilities

 ### XDEBUG setup in PphStorm (with first debug call)